 It also helps employees draw a line between their private and professional lives.

 A social media policy also helps to protect your organisation against liability for the actions of your employees and ensures you comply with the law on discrimination, data protection and protecting the health of employees.

 A written policy on the acceptable use of social media at work can also help line managers manage staff performance effectively, and help you to be clear about sensitive issues like monitoring, and explain how disciplinary rules and sanctions will be applied.

 Preparing to develop a social media policy

 Before you develop and introduce a social media policy for your workplace you should consult with your workforce and representatives.
-This can help ensure fairness and staff will more likely be bought into and adhere to a policy that has been developed with their contribution.
+This can help ensure fairness and staff will more likely buy in to and adhere to a policy that has been developed with their contribution.
 See engaging with staff.